scala/make-release-notes/hand-written.md

   - #6074 Resolve implicit instances for abstract types, according to the spec
   - #6069 Higher-kinded type variable unification

-Improved jdk9 friendliness, with more to come!
+Improved Java 9 friendliness, with more to come!
   - #6097 Fix runtime reflection of empty package members under Java 9
   - #6098 Adapt to change in Java 9 classloader hierarchy

 For Spark, with love:
   - #6101 Make Lazy* classes serializable

-Note that named arguments will be simplified in 2.13:
+Preparing for simplification of named arguments in 2.13:
   - #6089 Deprecate assignments in argument position

 Rather than pollute `/tmp`,